Jetroid/jetroid.github.io/_posts/2017-10-18-other-wanderers-will-follow.md

 *Others Will Follow* reminded me of *Wanderers*, another short film I've seen previously.
-*Wanderers* features readings from *Carl Sagan*'s audio naration of *Pale Blue Dot: A Vision of the Human Future in Space*.
+*Wanderers* features readings from *Carl Sagan*'s audio narration of *Pale Blue Dot: A Vision of the Human Future in Space*.
 *Wanderers* is very well known, so I'm sure you've seen it before, too.